Enjoy The Beauty Of Hills

 Delhi is by common consent the world’s most polluted city.
 The air hangs yellow and heavy with diesel fumes, charcoal smoke, and humidity.
 The sun resembles a pale white ghost.
 It’s certainly no place for an English mountain runner.
 So what was I thinking?
-What kind of sick and twisted impulse, what rancid karma had caused me to come here?
-Queen Victoria had never bothered to visit India, so why should I?
+What kind of sick and twisted impulse, what rancid karma had led me here?
+Queen Victoria had never bothered to visit India, so why had I?
 The poverty, the sweat, the frustration, the religion, the corruption, the toilets.
-But it was also a place I didn’t want to end up regretting I’d never seen.
+And yet it was also a place I didn’t want to end up regretting I’d never seen.

 As soon as I arrived at The Hotel Ashok I should have stocked up on cakes from the small patisserie in the lobby, called room-service and had my fridge filled with beer, located the movie channel, and retired to my two-hundred-dollar-per-night bed.
 And I should have stayed there until it was time to leave for the Himalaya.
 Instead, I was drawn into a false sense of security by a group of runners limbering up in the lobby.
-I downed a cappuccino, changed into my vest and shorts, and followed them outside in search of suitable training grounds.
+I downed a cappuccino, threw on some shorts, and followed them outside in search of suitable training grounds.

 Spying some greenery amidst a confusion of blue tarpaulin shacks, we darted across a gridlocked dual-carriageway, scattering on the other side to avoid a tribe of stray goats.
-A man lay dead by the side of the road.
+A man lay dead in the gutter.
 Someone had carefully covered his face with a sheet of newspaper.
 We leaped across an open sewer, a small stream of water the colour of chai flowed past sluggishly, bubbles sparkling in it.
 Two children were splashing about in the brown water.

 I’d been in prime condition when I arrived, healthy and eager to discover India, but after a few easy warm-up laps of Nehru Park I was reduced to a wheezing, weak-kneed wreck.
 How could anyone ever live in this place, I wondered as I slunk back to the hotel with the others and completed the run on a treadmill in an air-conditioned gym.